[English] Visual Archives: Documentaries on Chinese Underground Music

 Since we’re talking about Miserable Faith (痛苦的信仰), here are two documentaries about the band – and mostly their tours accross China.
 The first one was released in 2009 for the band’s 10 year anniversary and it’s called 之时, when Gao Hu, the singer was still wearing hats, jumping on stage and singing a mix of metal/punk/rap songs.
 Seeing the Midi Festival audience singing together “哪里有压迫，哪儿就有反抗” (“Where there’s oppression, there’s resistance”) is something quite exciting.
 In 2015, a new documentary on Miserable Faith (now renamed “Tong Young”, don’t ask me why) was released, 不期而至 (Because It’s Here).
 We can see the changes taking place, Gao Hu now has long hair, and speaks about Buddhism and Bob Marley.
 In 2015 they also participated to the popular TV Show 中国之声 (China Star), where Cui Jian was one of the judge.
 Even if they were criticized for their participation, they sang “哪里有压迫，哪儿就有反抗” (“Where there’s oppression, there’s resistance”) on Chinese TV.
 Just for that, Gao Hu and Miserable Faith deserve our respect!

-A very institutional documentary on Chinese rock, but it’s worth it since it features legendary rockers as Cui Jian (崔健), Dou Wei (窦唯), He Yong (何勇), or Zhang Chu (张楚).
-It’s called Night of an Era (再见乌托邦), by Sheng Zhimin (盛志民) and was released 2009.
-Seeing Cui Jian performing “一无所有”, even 20 years later, is always thrilling.
+An interesting documentary featuring legendary rockers as Cui Jian (崔健), Dou Wei (窦唯), He Yong (何勇), or Zhang Chu (张楚).
+It’s called Night of an Era 再见乌托邦 (literally “Goodbye Utopia”), by Sheng Zhimin (盛志民) and was released 2009.
+Seeing Cui Jian performing “一无所有” on stage, even 20 years later, is always thrilling.
+The plot is centered around the figure of the late rocker Xiao Ke 小珂 who was the guitarist of the band 做梦 in the early 1990s.
+In 1996, he mysteriously disappeared.
+The filmmaker uses Xiao Ke’s case to recount the story of the early Chinese rock scene, a forgotten utopia.

 Sameer Farooq, The Silk Road of Pop, 2013